wdi-sf-september-2014/notes/objects_and_primitives/README.md

 ## Objects everywhere, well, almost

-We say that in JS, almost everything is an object, with the only exceptions being `null` and `undefined`.
-More on those exceptions later.
+We say that in JS, almost everything is an object, with the only exceptions being primitives, `null` and `undefined`.
+Even the primitives are used as objects of sorts.
+"More on those exceptions later.

 ### What makes an object what it is?